 Is keto safe for children?

-Yes, reducing sugar and processed carbs for children is incredibly healthy and nutritious.
+Yes, reducing sugar and processed junk carbs in children is incredibly healthy and nutritious.
 It's up to you and your physician to decide whether your child needs to simply reduce sugar, be a low-carb kid, or start a stricter children's keto diet.

 Healthy children's meals should include quality healthy proteins (vegetable protein or meat protein), healthy fats (not deep-fried foods), and nutritious carbs such as low-starch vegetables, low-sugar fruits, nuts, seeds, and full-fat dairy.